kolendomichal/AI-on-Microsoft-Azure/AI Machine Learning/Azure Cognitive Speech Services.md

 1. Firstly we create the **Speech** resource in our resource group.
 2. From **Keys and Endpoints** section in left panel, copy one of the two keys shown there.
 It will be required to authorize through REST-API or using SDK.
 3. Create a C# project, import `Microsoft.CognitiveServices.Speech`.
 Boilerplate code can be found on [boilerplate](https://docs.microsoft.com/en-us/learn/modules/transcribe-speech-input-text/5-exercise-convert-speech-from-audio-file?pivots=csharp).
-   - authorize you program
+   - authorize you program using the copied key
 4. Load your .wav file and run the program

 If you are not using **SDK**, you can also use REST-API method.
 Boilerplate code can be found on official [documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/rest-speech-to-text).
-Here you will have to use your subscription key, which can be found in resource configuration in azure portal.

 There are two pricing configurations you can choose from: